Respiratory illnesses (including SARS-CoV-2/COVID-19)

 Source control/Mask wearing

-Wraing of mask-wearing is a form of source control that can be applied for staff, patients and visitors to prevent the transmission of respiratory infectious agents in health and care settings and in non-healthcare settings where the care is being provided, e.g., client’s home.
+Mask-wearing is a form of source control that can be applied to staff, patients and visitors to prevent the transmission of respiratory infectious agents in health and care settings and in non-healthcare settings where care is being provided, e.g., client’s home.

 Facemasks are not required to be worn by suspected or confirmed respiratory illness patients in single rooms unless a visitor enters or the room door is required to remain open.
 However, patients with suspected or confirmed respiratory illness transferring to another care area should wear a facemask (if tolerated) to minimise the dispersal of respiratory secretions and reduce environmental contamination.
 Patients should be given a new facemask at least daily or when soiled or damaged.